DavidKe410/Tunnel-Vision/README.md

 Happening on the fourth one?
 SEe if error repeats first ----- for 3 times in a row, just the fourth See if its the actual wiring - like that hardware serial proximity or smth ---- switched HW2 and HW5, immediately broke from the beginning - seems like smth wrong with 5 in particular
 See if its just the number - like doesn't matter which one, just on the fourth

+Can convert pwm output from servo library to direct pwm Fast mode for the bno085